serenorg/serendb/docs/core_changes.md

   * crash we can lose (skip over) as many values as we pre-logged.
   */
 -#define SEQ_LOG_VALS   32
-+/* Neon XXX: to ensure sequence order of sequence in Zenith we need to WAL log each sequence update. */ +/* #define SEQ_LOG_VALS        32 */
++/* SerenDB XXX: to ensure sequence order of sequence in Zenith we need to WAL log each sequence update. */ +/* #define SEQ_LOG_VALS        32 */
 +#define SEQ_LOG_VALS   0
 ```

 Due to performance reasons Postgres don't want to log each fetching of a value from a sequence, so
 it pre-logs a few fetches in advance.
 In the event of crash we can lose (skip over) as many values
 as we pre-logged.
-But with Neon, because page with sequence value can be evicted from buffer cache,
+But with SerenDB, because page with sequence value can be evicted from buffer cache,
 we can get a gap in sequence values even without crash.

 ### How to get rid of the patch

 Maybe we can just remove it, and accept the gaps.
 Or add some special handling for sequence
-relations in the Neon extension, to WAL log the sequence page when it's about to be evicted.
+relations in the SerenDB extension, to WAL log the sequence page when it's about to be evicted.
 It
 would be weird if the sequence moved backwards though, think of PITR.

-Or add a GUC for the amount to prefix to PostgreSQL, and force it to 1 in Neon.
+Or add a GUC for the amount to prefix to PostgreSQL, and force it to 1 in SerenDB.

 ## Make smgr interface available to extensions